PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 ```

 This sample context manager will create a temporary directory, whose name will be
-printed and then it'll check for it's existence.
-Thanks to awesome python core
+printed and then it'll check for its existence.
+Thanks to awesome Python core
 developers, `yield` and `@contextmanager` decorator the above code can be
 rewritten as follows,
 [contextmanager2.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/contextmanager2.py):